FAQ

 What equipment is recommended for the winter hike?

-We strongly recommend having a set of nordic cross-country skis with climbing skins for the winter traverse.
+We strongly recommend having a set of nordic cross-country skis with full length climbing skins for the winter traverse.
 Nordic cross-country skis are slightly wider than traditional cross-country skis and have metal edges.
 The bindings and boots are similar to those of cross-country skiing but are more robust.
-Of course, it is possible to use ski-hok, backcountry skis, or even classical cross-country skis, but these options are strongly discouraged.

 Should we get medical coverage for emergencies?

-Since April 1, 2023, every hiker registered with the traverse is automatically covered in case of a medical emergency (AirMedic).
-This coverage includes both air and land evacuation.
+Since April 1, 2023, any hiker registered with the crossing and having at least one night booked with us, is automatically covered in the event of a medical emergency (AirMédic) for the duration of their stay in our facilities.
+This coverage covers air or land evacuation.
 Non-medical evacuations are not covered (equipment breakdown, fatigue, etc.).
-Note that people with chalet rentals are also covered.
+Note that people with a chalet rental are also covered.

 Services for the traverse